 Even if you’d decide not to display social media feeds on your website for some reason (hard to imagine any reason...) it makes sense to gather the content for further analysis.
 Who are the most influential and engaged members of the audience?
 Who’s the most active?
 The data (and Flockler) will tell all.

 When you have invested so much effort into your influencer marketing, don’t forget about promotion and distribution!
 Actually, about 20% of your time should be put into content creation and the remaining 80% into distribution.
 It’s a crucial part of your influencer marketing strategy, so put proper thought into it.

-There are many ways to promote and distribute content, such as organic shares, paid ads on social media, displaying content on your website, email marketing – and many more.
+There are many ways to promote and distribute content, such as organic shares, paid ads on social media, email marketing – and many more.

 While promoting and distributing your content, it’s good to give back to your community and interact with them!
 Even a simple like or comment on their post will make your audience feel special and more connected to your brand.
 You can also repost some of the best content created by your followers!